 - 14. (1) A team must consist of at least 4 players.
-Gender requirements may be specified for particular divisions which will be decided by the Tournament Committee and communicated to Club representatives by 1 August. - (2) A team must not consist of more than 2 nominated players under the age of 18 years, without the consent of the Tournament Committee - (3) In special circumstances the Association may allow or require female players to play as males and male players to play as females - (4) All divisions will have 4 player teams with the committee having the flexibility to have non gender specific teams.
+Gender requirements may be specified for particular divisions which will be decided by the Tournament Committee and communicated to Club representatives by a date specified by the Tournament Committee. - (2) A team must not consist of more than 2 nominated players under the age of 18 years, without the consent of the Tournament Committee - (3) In special circumstances the Association may allow or require female players to play as males and male players to play as females - (4) All divisions will have 4 player teams with the committee having the flexibility to have non gender specific teams.